weaveworks/weave/site/proxy.md

     host1$ weave launch-proxy --tlsverify --tlscacert=/tls/ca.pem \
              --tlscert=/tls/server-cert.pem --tlskey=/tls/server-key.pem

-The paths to your certificates and key, must be provided as absolute paths which exist on the docker host.
+The paths to your certificates and key must be provided as absolute paths which exist on the docker host.

 With the proxy running over TLS, we can configure our regular docker